christopher-holt/Analysis_of_TCGABiolinks_Data/README.md

 <div id='Output'/>

 ## Output
-#### This folder will contain all info generated as a result of Analysis\*.R files such as pValues and graphs
+#### This folder will contain all info generated as a result of R/py files such as pValues and graphs and frequency tables

 #### The data was calculated for each group, for each cancer, for each valid site in each cancer, and for each somatic varaint pipeline (muse, mutect, somaticsniper, varscan2)
-nucChange_Graphs contains boxplots showing the different nucleotide changes (eg A > G) and their frequency distrubution per person in the population
+Graphs/nucChange_Graphs contains boxplots showing the different nucleotide changes (eg A > G) and their frequency distrubution per person in the population
-nucChange_pVal shows the pValue, calculated by wilcox.text, between each respective population for each nucleotide change
+pValues/nucChange_pVal shows the pValue, calculated by wilcox.text, between each respective population for each nucleotide change

-TiTv_Graphs shows the frequency distribution of Transitions and Transversions per person between two populations
+Graphs/TiTv_Graphs shows the frequency distribution of Transitions and Transversions per person between two populations
-TiTv_pVal shows the pValue between each population for Transitions and Transversions
+pValues/TiTv_pVal shows the pValue between each population for Transitions and Transversions

-total_mut_Graphs shows the distribution of the total number of somatic point mutations per person in each population
+Graphs/total_mut_Graphs shows the distribution of the total number of somatic point mutations per person in each population
-total_mut_pVal shows the pValue between each group for the distribution of somatic point mutations
+pValues/total_mut_pVal shows the pValue between each group for the distribution of somatic point mutations

 Age contains graphs showing the relation between number of mutations and age.
 Age/Files contains flat files with the rsquared values of the linear regression line
 Age/Graphs contains the .jpg files of the graphs

-Genes_Pvalues contains gene frequencies flat files and the files containg pvalues (*_FINAL_PVALUES)
+Genes_Pvalues contains gene frequencies flat files and the files containg pvalues (*_FINAL_PVALUES) and the combined files of FINAL_PVALUES (*_pValues_Combined)
+Genes_Pvalues/Summary contains flat files with all the genes that have pValues less than 0.05 and a combined summary table showing the number of significant genes for each pipeline